GrahamDumpleton/mod_wsgi/docs/user-guides/file-wrapper-extension.rst

 provides a Windows file handle and not a file descriptor, no optimisations are available on the Windows platform.

-The optimisations are also not able to be used if using Apache 1.3.
-This is because Apache doesn't provide access to a mechanism for optimised sending of file contents to a content handler under Apache 1.3.

 Finally, optimisations are not used where the WSGI application is running in daemon mode.
 This is currently disabled because some UNIX platforms do not appear to support use of the 'sendfile()' function over UNIX sockets and only